sullypalaia/robotic-autonomy/setup/README.md

 ---

 ### Conclusion
-There you have it, you've successfully set up a Linux-powered environment and are ready to start writing ROS packages.
+There you have it, you've successfully set up a Linux-powered environmment and are ready to start writing ROS packages.
 If you've finished everything above, you can now move on to doing actual stuff.